-Pork kinamatisan is made by sautéing pork ribs to tender and then it is cooked in a sauce made with onions, garlic, tomatoes, soy sauces, chopped green chillies.
+Pork kinamatisan is made by sautéing and browning pork ribs in a pan and then cooking in a sauce made with onions, garlic, tomatoes, soy sauces, chopped green chillies.
 This is a simple dish that can be made any day in your home without stress and time for lunch or dinner.
 Pork kinamatisan is best paired with hot steaming rice.
 Yum!!

 If I were to list my recipes according to the ease of cooking, pork kinamatisan will surely be on the top of the list.

 I usually make pork kinamatisan when most of the tomatoes in my pantry are already ripe and orange.
 These tomatoes has achieved its maximum flavor and are best used in cooking.

 Pork kinamatisan is like the spaghetti sauce where the meat cuts are much bigger and the sauce is made with freshly crushed ripe tomatoes.
 You can actually combine this with some pasta noodles but better when topped with rice.

 HOW TO MAKE PORK KINAMATISAN

 Pork kinamatisan is a super hassle-free dish to make.
 Simply saute the pork in the pan (no oil).
 Wait for oil to render and then remove from the pan (or just push them to one side).
 Saute the aromatics and the tomatoes.
 Gently crush the tomatoes to extract its full flavor.

 Saute the pork and the tomatoes until the crushed tomatoes are coating the pork.
 Add enough water to soften the pork until it becomes tender.
 Add some chilies if you like it spicy!
 Just cook until the sauce is reduced.